NameMC/sniping/README.md

 Be sure to read all the FAQs above before proceeding to later sections.
 In summary, you should expect to spend **hundreds of dollars for accounts and residential proxies to snipe with** and **tens, maybe hundreds of hours** on perfecting your sniping technique.
 If you don't have the time nor money to get a sniper up and running, **do not waste your time sniping through alternative methods**.
 I am saying this for your sake, not mine (I don't even snipe anymore!): You will not get a 3-character name, "semi-OG", or "OG" name by using only 1 account to snipe with.
 Also, it's impossible to snipe one without a bot.
 So, don't bother "hand-sniping".

 -------------------------------------------

+# **III.
+Rate-limit**

+The rate-limit is the premise to all other facets of sniping.
+Knowing how to work around the rate-limit is key to multi-account sniping.
+Let's talk about the restrictions the rate-limit places on you:

+- For accounts with "unset" usernames (newly redeemed gift card with no name, Game Pass acount with no name, etc.) the rate-limit is 20 requests per minute.
+You should space out your name change requests by 3 seconds.
+- For accounts that already have a set username, the ratelimit is 6 requests per minute.
+You should space out your name change requests by 10 seconds.

+As you can see, there's a visible advantage to using accounts with unset usernames.
+As we discussed in the FAQ section, many people utilize hundreds of Game Pass accounts to snipe with for this very reason.
+Game Pass accounts have unset names (until you put something on it) and they're very cheap to buy in bulk.
+The drawback to using Game Pass accounts is that they expire after 1 month.
+Despite this, **whatever name is set on the Game Pass account remains on that account forever**.
+This means you can snipe something, have the Game Pass expire, and still have the name reserved on that account.
+Most people will opt for adding a gift card to the account so it's a fully premium Minecraft account.
+This is only one of the routes you can take, though.
+The second route is described in detail in `Section ?`.

+# **IV.
+Delete Transferring**

+Alternatively, you can "delete transfer" the name on the Game Pass account to another account, such as a Minecon Cape account or a main account.
+This makes Game Pass accounts highly sought after because OGs, semi-OGs, and 3-character names can be moved to cape accounts.